Safety Management at the Member State level

 - An integrated set of regulations and activities aimed at improving safety (the programme).
 The European Aviation Safety Programme (EASP) conforms to the ICAO SSP framework.
 The second version of the EASP, published in December 2015 is available here.
 The main changes are highlighted in the following report by the European Commission.

-- A high level safety issues assessment and related action plan (the safety plan).
-The Safety Plan, now called European Plan for Aviation Safety (EPAS), is updated every year.
+- A high level safety issues assessment and related action plan.
+This Safety Plan, formerly called EASp and now called European Plan for Aviation Safety (EPAS), is updated every year.
 The following editions have been issued already:

 - 1st edition, Safety Plan 2011-2014;